5Solkun/CCIP_N_ForceBomb/README.md

 * SAV_BombController now can push out players and RigidBody around them when a projectile explodes
 ### Prefab
-* And it includes SF-1 prefab with these features.
+* It includes SF-1 prefab with these features.

 # Reference